 ALAN BLINDER is the Gordon S. Rentschler Memorial Professor of Economics.
 He also founded the Griswold Center for Economic Policy Studies at Princeton in 1990.
 He is former vice chairman of the Board of Governors of the Federal Reserve System (1994-96) and before that was a member of President Clinton's original Council of Economic Advisers (1993-94).
 He also served briefly as deputy assistant director of the Congressional Budget Office in 1975.
 He is the vice chairman of Promontory Interfinancial Network, a director of the Council on Foreign Relations, and a member of the Economic Club of New York.
 Blinder was elected to the American Philosophical Society and the American Academy of Arts and Sciences.
-He is the author or coauthor of 17 books, the latest being "After the Music Stopped", lauded by the New York Times as one of the five best nonfiction books of 2013.
+He is the author or coauthor of 18 books, including "After the Music Stopped", which has been lauded as perhaps the best book on the financial crisis.
+His latest book, published in March 2018, is "Advice and Dissent".
 Blinder has also written scores of scholarly articles on topics such as fiscal policy, monetary policy, and the distribution of income.
 He received his Ph.D. from the Massachusetts Institute of Technology.